Demfier/seq2seq/docs/tools.md

 ## Visualizing Beam Search

 If you use the `DumpBeams` inference task (see [Inference](inference/) for more details) you can inspect the beam search data by loading the array using numpy, or generate beam search visualizations using the `generate_beam_viz.py` script.
-This required the `networkx` module to be installed.
+This requires the `networkx` module to be installed.

 ```
 python -m bin.tools.generate_beam_viz  \